FAQ

 What do I need to bring to my first session?

-You should bring a copy of your MHCP if you have one, as well as any referral letter from your referring practitioner.
+You should bring a copy of your MHCP if you have one, as well as any referral letter from your referring doctor.
 If you are being bulk-billed, or wish to claim your Medicare rebate at the clinic, you should also make sure you have your Medicare card.

 How many appointments will I need?